mumuxi15/mumuxi15.github.io/_posts/2018-05-28-anime_recommender.md

 ------

- Let’s convert Table 1 to a 10000 X 5000 matrix called **$M_{rating}$**, this matrix holds all ratings from all users for all movies (10000 movies x 5000 users).
+Let’s convert Table 1 to a 10000 X 5000 matrix called **M<sub>rating</sub>** , this matrix holds all ratings from all users for all movies (10000 movies x 5000 users).
 Each column represents rating scores from a user.
 When recommending from a large selection, users will have reated only a few and the result will be a sparse matrix where most elements are zero.

 ```mathematica
 [[ 10  8   10  5   0]